 Man no more need to do this by hand... thank godddddd https://t.co/XJTmNxdOUB— Agustin Eguia (@agustineguia) September 30, 2019

 The layer that Lockdown is applied to, and the Composition that layer is in, must have the same resolution and framerate for Lockdown to work.
 If you aren’t 100% sure how to set that up on your own, just press the Pre-compose button at the top of the plugin.
-The script will pre-compose your layer into a composition that matches the layer's resolution and framerate, and work inside that pre-comp.
+The script will pre-compose your layer and set everything inside the pre-comp to all the correct settings, and you can work with Lockdown in there.

 2) Optional Tracking Filter